Outdoor Fun

 Guadalupe Mountains National Park

-Mountaineers know Guadalupe Mountains since it’s the high point of Texas at 8,751 ft.
+Mountaineers know the Guadalupe Mountains since it’s the high point of Texas at 8,751 ft.
 Offering a developed trail for high pointers to reach the summit and mark another peak off their list.

 Guadalupe Peak offers a rugged mountain backdrop for over 80 miles of hiking trails, some accessible and over half open to horseback riding.